 How to Start Reading Aloud to Your Child

 Words aren’t essential.
 If your child is too young to choose a book, words won’t necessarily matter.
-Wordless picture books are a great way to let the child be engaged visually while you point out colors or shapes or even make up your own story.
+Wordless picture books are a great way to engage the child visually while you point out colors or shapes or even make up your own story.
 Even as kids get older, wordless picture books are an excellent way to engage the young imagination by asking things like, “What do you think is happening here?”
 “Why do you think the boy did that?”
 “What do you think will happen next?”

-20 Books to Read Aloud to Your Kids This Summer
+20 Books to Read Aloud to Your Kids

 Books for Babies